 Driving tip: The Route 2 is otherwise locally known as Cerro de la Muerte which means hill of death in Spanish.
 This route, once you pass Cartago, climbs in elevation up the mountains and becomes extremely curvy.
 Additionally, this route is commonly covered in fog which contributes to the nickname.

 Although this highway is fully paved and in good condition, there is a lack of street lights, shoulders, sidewalks and street humps.
 Make sure you use your low beam lights in the fog and drive slowly.
 If the car behind you starts tailgating you, do not stress out.
 Just drive the speed you are comfortable at and let the other person pass as many locals drive very fast.
 We do not recommend to drive this route at night.
+Get our driving in Costa Rica tips here.

 The Road Down to San Gerardo de Dota

-Once you turn right off Route 2 down to the town, the road is extremely steep.
+Once you turn right off Route 2 down to the town, the road is asphalted over but extremely steep.
 You need to drive down using a low gear, do not ride your brakes or you can easily overheat and burn them.
 There are signs everywhere along the road to use a low gear.
 Using a low gear keeps the descent stable and prevents the brakes from overheating.

 Although the road is fully paved (but does have some pot holes here and there), we recommend a 4wd or 4×2 high clearance car for the most comfort and safety due to the steep roads.
 Additionally, you will need a car with a strong enough engine to get you up the hill so a sedan or compact sedan fully loaded with people plus luggage will have trouble going up.
 Get our Costa Rica car rental discount here!